✓ Updated February 2026

 Essential Travel Tips

-Don't leave Nizhny Novgorod without trying 'blini' (Russian pancakes) with various fillings – from savory caviar to sweet jam.
-For a truly local experience, head to a 'stolovaya' (canteen) for hearty, affordable meals; look for ones with good reviews online, like Stolovaya No. 1.
+Don't leave without trying 'blini' (thin pancakes) with various fillings, from savory caviar to sweet jam, and definitely sample 'pelmeni' (dumplings).
+For an authentic experience, head to a 'stolovaya' (canteen) for hearty, budget-friendly meals – they're popular with locals and offer a true taste of Russian home cooking.

-Nizhny Novgorod is generally a safe city, but like any major tourist destination, be aware of your surroundings, especially in crowded areas like markets or public transport.
-Keep your valuables secure and avoid displaying expensive electronics openly.
+Nizhny Novgorod is generally a safe city, but like anywhere, be aware of your surroundings, especially in crowded areas like markets or public transport.
+Keep an eye on your belongings to avoid petty theft, and it's always wise to have the local emergency number (112) saved in your phone.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.